Rules and Disciplinary Procedures for Students

-- if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the institution,
+- Prevent the student from posing an ongoing threat of disruption of, or interference with, the normal operations of the institution; or

-- protect any student from sexual harassment or retaliation for the report of sexual harassment.
+- Protect any student from discrimination, including sexual harassment or retaliation for the report of discrimination, incluidng sexual harassment.

 10.4.11 Conditions of Emergency Removal and Hearing